Drug Charges & Drug Possession

-A conviction under the Controlled Drugs and Substances Act (the “CDSA”) is a criminal record with serious consequences.
+A conviction under the Controlled Drugs and Substances Act (CDSA) is a criminal record with serious consequences.
 Over the years, Adam Weisberg’s reputation has developed into a lawyer that regularly conducts drug trials.
 The firm has defended numerous CDSA charges and is highly qualified to take your case.

 Differences Between Drug Charges

 The CDSA governs drug charges in Canada.
 The penalties and seriousness of the allegations depend on the type of substance allegedly involved and the action taken.
-Generally speaking, in Canada heroin, cocaine and methamphetamines will lead to the lengthiest of sentences.
+Generally speaking, heroin, cocaine, and methamphetamines will lead to the lengthiest of sentences.

 Importing is regarded as the most serious offence, followed by trafficking and possessing drugs for the purpose of trafficking.

-Adam Weisberg defends all drug charges or drug offences.
-He has successfully defended everything from the most basic marijuana possession charge to severe cocaine trafficking charges.
+We defend against all drug charges or drug offences.
+We have successfully defended against everything from the most basic marijuana possession charge to severe cocaine trafficking charges.

-Toronto drug lawyer, Adam Weisberg, will consider your case carefully, conduct case-specific research, and closely examine the allegations, as well as spend considerable time discussing the allegations with his clients and doing field research.
-His goal is to find the best defence for your drug charge or drug offence.
-Mr. Weisberg has conducted many drug trials and believes in finding effective and creative defences.
+We will consider your case carefully, conduct case-specific research, and closely examine the allegations, as well as spend considerable time discussing the allegations with his clients and doing field research.
+Our goal is to find the best defence for your drug charge or drug offence.

-Toronto drug lawyer, Adam Weisberg, successfully defended a cocaine possession for the purpose of trafficking case by attacking the police conduct and use of their Taser weapons.
+Our own Adam Weisberg successfully defended a cocaine possession for the purpose of trafficking case by attacking the police conduct and use of their Taser weapons.
 The charges were dismissed due to violations of the accused’s Charter Rights since the police were found to be not credible and have used their Taser weapons in a cruel and unusual manner.
-Toronto drug lawyer Adam Weisberg also recently obtained an acquittal for a man accused of possessing two kilograms of cocaine (estimated bulk worth $50,000) because a reasonable doubt was raised as to whether or not there was a police conspiracy.
-A skilled Toronto drug lawyer will be able to point to oversights and technical problems with the prosecution’s case that can lead to acquittals.
+Mr. Weisberg also recently obtained an acquittal for a man accused of possessing two kilograms of cocaine (estimated bulk worth $50,000) because a reasonable doubt was raised as to whether or not there was a police conspiracy.

 The Charter of Rights and Freedoms

-If you or a friend is facing drug charges, contact Toronto drug lawyer Adam Weisberg to discuss your case and determine the best defence.
-To discuss Weisberg Law defending you call 416.605.4811.
+If you or a friend is facing drug charges, contact Adam Weisberg to discuss your case and determine the best defence.